datajake1999/Freeverb3/readme.txt

 Also, the code in this version of Freeverb has been optimised.
 This has changed the sound *slightly*, but not significantly compared to how much processing power it saves.

-Finally, note that there is also a built copy of this version of Freeverb called "Freeverb3.dll" - this is a VST plugin for the PC.
-If you want a version for the Mac or anything else, then you'll need to build it yourself from the code.

 Technical Explanation
 ---------------------